Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Distance-increasing rerouting subroutine

 \section{Distance-increasing rerouting subroutine}

-Following Sec.~\ref{sec:rerouting}, we provide the details of the \emph{distance-increasing rerouting subroutine}.
+Following Sec.~\ref{sec:rerouting} where the distance-increasing rerouting subroutine is briefly mentioned, we now provide a detailed presentation.
 This subroutine is a trade-off heuristic that seeks to trade an increase in displacement distance for a reduction in the number of displaced tokens.
-We present this subroutine only for unweighted (uniformly-weighted) grid graphs and we note that the distance-increasing rerouting subroutine could potentially be generalized to work on more general (positive) edge-weighted graphs.
+We present this subroutine only for uniformly-weighted grid graphs and we note that the distance-increasing rerouting subroutine could potentially be generalized to work on general positive edge-weighted graphs.
 We say that a path in a grid is \emph{rectilinear} if it is horizontal or vertical (assuming an embedding of the grid in the plane).
-Recall that we say that a token is isolated in a path system $\mathcal{P}$ whenever there exists a single-vertex path $P = \{v\} \in \mathcal{P}$ such that the token $t$ is on the vertex $v$ and no other path in $\mathcal{P}$ contains vertex $v$.
+Recall that we say that a token $\tau$ is isolated in a path system $\mathcal{P}$ whenever there exists a single-vertex path $P = \{v\} \in \mathcal{P}$ such that the token $\tau$ is on the vertex $v$ and no other path in $\mathcal{P}$ contains vertex $v$.

 The purpose of the distance-increasing rerouting subroutine is to introduce a mechanism that allows us to increase token isolation, even if that comes at the cost of increasing displacement distance.
 We also want to make it possible to control how much leeway is given to this subroutine when it comes to deviating from the minimization of overall displacement distance.
 To do so, we introduce the concept of a \emph{margin}, which we denote by $\mu$.
-The margin limits the range of the paths we consider.
+The margin limits the paths considered.
 For a margin $\mu$, a source vertex $(c_1, r_1)$, and a target vertex $(c_2, r_2)$ (assuming, without loss of generality, $r_1 < r_2$ and $c_1 < c_2$) defined in a path system in a uniformly-weighted grid graph $G$, the rerouted path can now include any of the vertices that are within the subgrid bounded by the vertices $(max(c_1 - \mu, 0), max(r_1 - \mu, 0))$ (bottom left corner) and $(min(c_2 + \mu, W_G - 1), min(r_2 + \mu, H_G - 1))$ (top right corner), which we call the \emph{extended subgrid}.